-Spider monkeys, belonging to the class of New World Monkeys, are believed to be the biggest in all of the different monkeys in that class.
-As they are closely related to humans and are found in abundance, they are used in a wide variety of laboratory experiments.
-Here are 10 other facts about spider monkeys you might not have known!
+They are closely related to humans and are found in abundance, and are used in a wide variety of laboratory experiments.
+Here are 9 more fun facts about spider monkeys that you might not have known!

 Want to view the Spider Monkey in its natural habitat?
 You’ll need to travel to the topical rainforests of South and Central America.

 These monkeys get their name from their spider-like appearance when they hang from trees by their tails.
 Their prehensile tail is so strong that it can be used as another arm.
 There is a lack of hair on the underside of the tail of these monkeys which allows them to get a better grip on a branch while using its hands to grab its food (e.g. fruit).

 Females play a leadership role within these troops.
 Female spider monkeys choose their mates to breed with and tend to make crucial decisions for the group.
 In addition, the group size is also determined by the alpha female of the group, according to Wildlife Waystation.

 There are 7 different species of spider monkeys and they are all under the threat of extinction (especially the brown spider monkey and black-headed spider monkey).